Captain Beatty quotes help you understand the theme of censorship.

 Meaning: Captain Beatty’s quote implies that, due to the speed and convenience of modern-day technology, people no longer have the time or space to reflect on the deeper meaning of life, resulting in a feeling of sadness and melancholy.

-He is lamenting the loss of the time spent in contemplation while putting on a shirt with buttons, as the quickness of a zipper now replaces this.
+He laments the loss of time spent contemplating while putting on a shirt with buttons, as the quickness of a zipper now replaces this.

 6. “More sports for everyone, group spirit, fun and you don’t have to think, eh?
 Organize and organize and superorganize super-super sports.
 More cartoons in books.
 More pictures.
 The mind drinks less and less.”